Mailu/Mailu/docs/swarm/master/README.md

 We need also to:
 - add a deploy section for every service
 - modify the way the ports are defined for the front service
-- add the POD_ADDRESS_RANGE definition for admin (for imap), smtp and antispam services
+- add the SUBNET definition for admin (for imap), smtp and antispam services

 ## Docker compose
 An example of docker-compose-stack.yml file is available here: